Skip to content

 ESLint Plugin

-@umpire/eslint-plugin adds five ESLint rules that catch umpire mistakes before your tests run.
-Two catch likely bugs (unknown fields, inline instantiation), three catch logical impossibilities that would silently produce fields that can never be enabled.
+@umpire/eslint-plugin adds six ESLint rules that catch umpire mistakes before your tests run.
+Two catch likely bugs (unknown fields, inline instantiation), three catch logical impossibilities that would silently produce fields that can never be enabled, and one catches database-owned fields leaking into write candidates.

 ESLint≥ 9.0.0